YouCaring: History

 YouCaring was founded in 2011 by Brock Ketcher, Naomi Ketcher, and Luke Miner.
-After returning from two years of international mission trips, the three friends wanted to continue to give back.
+After returning from two years of international mission trips, the friends wanted to continue to give back.
 They created a free crowdfunding website so people could raise money to overcome hardship.
-To date, YouCaring has raised over $800 million from more than 8 million donors.
+In May 2016, YouCaring became a Certified B Corporation.
+YouCaring released internal fundraising data to show which cities in America were (by their own estimation) the most compassionate.
 In March 2017, YouCaring acquired GiveForward.
-In May 2016, YouCaring became a Certified B Corporation.
-Each year, YouCaring releases internal fundraising data to show which cities in America are (by their own estimation) the most compassionate.
+In April 2018, Fast Company reported that campaigns on YouCaring had raised over $1 billion, when they announced that GoFundMe had agreed to acquire YouCaring.

 Business model

-YouCaring users create crowdfunding campaigns to raise money for personal, medical, and charitable causes.
-Nearly 50% of the money raised on YouCaring is for medical expenses.
-Users write an explanation of their needs, set the amount they need to raise, upload supporting photos and video, and share their fundraisers through social channels and email.
-Donations can be made using credit card processors PayPal, WePay, or Stripe.
+YouCaring users created crowdfunding campaigns to raise money for personal, medical, and charitable causes.
+Nearly 50% of the money raised was for medical expenses.
+Users wrote an explanation of their needs, set the amount they needed to raise, uploaded supporting photos and video, and shared their fundraisers through social channels and email.
+Donations were made using credit card processors PayPal, WePay, or Stripe.
 YouCaring trademarked the name Compassionate Crowdfunding to describe its service.
-YouCaring doesn't charge a fee to those raising funds, but a third-party credit card processing fee exists.
-Operating costs (including salaries for YouCaring employees) are funded by voluntary donations.
+YouCaring didn't charge a fee to those raising funds, but a third-party credit card processing fee existed.
+Operating costs (including salaries for YouCaring employees) were funded by voluntary donations.

 Fee structure

-YouCaring does not charge the fundraiser a fee, but YouCaring does ask that the donor provide a "Tip" to YouCaring.
-The credit card processing fee for each donation is 2.9% plus $0.30 per donation, which is paid by the donor.
-All crowdfunding platforms charge money either through the tipping fee structure that YouCaring charges or through a straight percentage which the fundraiser pays on the total amount raised.
+YouCaring asked that the donor provide a "Tip" to YouCaring.
+The credit card processing fee was 2.9% plus $0.30 per donation, which was paid by the donor.